f-corvaro/NETPRACTICE/README.md

 To complete this assignment, it is strongly recommended to understand how addressing works in a network, especially with devices such as routers.
 Make sure to read about TCP/IP addressing.

 You can find my NetPractice logs [here](https://github.com/f-corvaro/NETPRACTICE/tree/main/netpractice).
+Before diving into the exercises, it's important to familiarize yourself with the theoretical background required for this material.

 </p>